Skip to main content

 8 mentions Positive Neutral Negative

 The game's replayability is largely criticized, with users noting a lack of customization options, limited game modes, and a small character roster, which significantly diminishes long-term engagement.
-While some players find value in specific modes like the salt mines 2.0, the overall sentiment is that improvements are needed to enhance replayability and enjoyment.
-Suggestions for future updates include expanding the character roster and introducing new campaigns to enrich the gameplay experience.
+While some players find value in specific features like the "salt mines 2.0," the overall sentiment is that improvements, such as additional characters and modes, are necessary to enhance replayability.

 • “How does a fighting game with only six characters (so far) lend itself to so much replayability?”